SonarSource/sonarqube/server/sonar-docs/src/pages/setup/sonarqube-on-kubernetes.md

 This downloads the Prometheus JMX exporter agent and adds it to the startup options of SonarQube.
 With this default configuration, the JMX metrics will be exposed on /metrics for Prometheus to scrape.

 The config scope here defines a configuration that is understandable by the Prometheus JMX exporter.
-For more information, please see the [documentation](https://github.com/prometheus/jmx_exporter).
+For more information, please Prometheus' documentation on the [JMX Exporter](https://github.com/prometheus/jmx_exporter).

-#### PodMonitor
+#### **PodMonitor**

-You can collect metrics on application nodes using PodMonitor for Prometheus.
-Search node monitoring is not currently supported.
-To monitor applications nodes, define PodMonitor as follows:
+You can collect metrics on using PodMonitor for Prometheus by defining PodMonitor as follows:

 ```yaml
 apiVersion: monitoring.coreos.com/v1